Gym cleared for finish of Holt-Everett game after fans join fracas

 The incident began with about four minutes left in the fourth quarter, when two players, one from Holt and one from Everett, got into an altercation, Lansing School District Deputy Superintendent Mark Coscarella told the State Journal.

-The initial incident lasted “maybe 30 seconds,” according to Coscarella, but spectators stepped onto the floor and caused the situation to escalate.
+The initial incident lasted “maybe 30 seconds,” according to Coscarella, but spectators stepped onto the floor at Everett High School and caused the situation to escalate.
 Four additional players, two from each team, were eventually involved in the incident.

 The game was delayed while game officials and administrators tried to sort out the next steps, Coscarella said.
 All of the fans were asked to leave the gym while the two CAAC Blue programs finished the final few minutes of the contest.
 Holt won the game, 65-56.